Expressive Arts Therapy: Music & Arts Therapy

 Expressive arts therapy can help uncover mental health challenges

-Expressive arts therapies, also called creative arts therapies or simply expressive therapy, are commonly used for treating young children or adults who are recovering from trauma.
-Like many other forms of therapy, expressive arts may be used individually or in group settings, and anxiety art therapy can be a valuable tool for those seeking anxiety reduction, stress relief, or to improve their overall mental health.
-Expressive arts therapy techniques may be especially useful for those who have trouble connecting to a deep emotional place or expressing their emotions verbally, as they may find that other creative mediums and making art allow them to do this more freely.
-Understanding the four main components of this modality can be helpful in seeing how it can be an effective therapeutic tool.
+Expressive arts therapy, also called creative arts therapies or simply expressive therapy, are commonly used for treating young children or adults who are recovering from trauma.
+Like many other forms of therapy, expressive arts therapy may be used individually or in group settings, and anxiety art therapy can be a valuable tool for those seeking anxiety reduction, stress relief, or to improve their overall mental health.
+Expressive arts therapy techniques may be especially useful for those who have trouble connecting to a deep emotional place or expressing their emotions verbally, as they may find that other creative arts mediums and making art allow them to do this more freely.

 2. Active participation

-The next component is active participation.
-The art form used in this modality is typically hands-on (drawing, sculpting, playing musical instruments, mask making, etc.), which means the individual will always be an active participant in their own healing through art making.
+The next component of expressive arts therapy is active participation.
+The art form used in expressive arts therapy is typically hands-on (drawing, sculpting, playing musical instruments, mask making, etc.), which means the individual will always be an active participant in their own healing through art making.

-Imagination is the third component of expressive therapies.
-Expressive arts therapy draws on the imagination to encourage people to express feelings in new art forms to inspire personal growth during the creative process.
+Imagination is the third component of expressive arts therapy.
+Expressive arts therapy draws on the imagination to encourage people to express feelings in new art forms to inspire personal growth during the creative arts process.

-According to an article published by Harvard Medical School, using one’s imagination to create art can contribute to the healing process because it can help a person see the problems or challenges in their daily life from a different perspective.
+According to an article published by the Harvard Medical School, using one’s imagination to create art can contribute to the healing process because it can help the person see the problems or challenges in their daily life from a different perspective.

 4. Mind-body connection

 While expressive arts therapy is commonly associated with healing from trauma, it can also be useful for other mental health problems that may be unrelated to this type of harmful past experience.
 For instance, expressive arts therapy could be used as a complimentary medicine to help human beings who are experiencing depression, anxiety, post-traumatic stress disorder (PTSD), or self-esteem issues.
-Research and current literature suggests that music, dance, drama, and other modalities in the art therapy space can be especially helpful for those experiencing an eating disorder.
-Creative arts therapy can be used alone or, more likely, in tandem with another, more traditional form of talk therapy such as cognitive behavioral therapy (CBT).
+Research and current literature suggests that music, dance, drama, and other artistic modalities in the art therapy space can be especially helpful for those experiencing an eating disorder.

 Who can benefit

 While expressive arts therapy can be helpful for most anyone, it’s commonly used with children.
-The key reason for this is that most children aren’t yet skilled in understanding how to express their emotions verbally; and many are already used to engaging in the creative process through their education.
-Expressive arts interventions can allow them to convey how they’re feeling in other, more intuitive and hands-on ways.
-In some internal medicine units and other hospital units, expressive art is a common treatment given alongside other therapeutic interventions.
+The key reason for this is that most children aren’t yet skilled in understanding how to express their emotions verbally; and many are already used to engaging in the creative arts process through their education.
+Expressive arts therapy can allow them to express how they’re feeling in other, more intuitive and hands-on ways.
+In some internal medicine units and other hospital units, expressive art is a common therapeutic treatment given alongside other therapeutic interventions.

 Getty/AnnaStills